 Although newborn screening for ALD is available in some states it is NOT a diagnostic test.
 Newborn screening can, however, lead to a proper and early diagnosis upon confirmatory testing.

-Newborn screening for ALD first began in New York on December 30, 2013 thanks to the Seeger family's efforts via Aidan's Law.
-Please visit www.aldalliance.org to view the most recent ALD newborn screening map and find out which states are currently screening its babies.
-If you live in a state that is not testing and would like to help advocate, please contact the ALD Alliance.
+Newborn screening for ALD first began in New York on December 30, 2013 thanks to the Seeger family’s efforts via Aidan’s Law.
+Please visit www.aldalliance.com to view the most recent ALD Newborn Screening Map and find out which states are currently screening its babies.
+If you live in a state which is not testing and would like to help advocate, please contact the ALD Alliance.
 If you live in a state that is not testing and would like to request a blood spot card for your baby to be screened, please contact the Kennedy Krieger Laboratory (contact information below).

 Who else in my family needs to be tested for ALD?